CLAUDIA EMERSON

 Claudia Emerson earned her BA from the University of Virginia and her MFA from

-the University of North Carolina at Greensboro, where she was poetry editor for
+the University of North Carolina at Greensboro, where she was poetry editor for The

-.
+Greensboro Review.
 Her poems have appeared in Poetry, Smartish Pace, The

 Southern Review, Shenandoah, TriQuarterly, Crazyhorse, New England

-and other journals.
+Review, and other journals.
 Pharaoh, Pharaoh (1997), Pinion, An Elegy (2002),

-Late Wife (2005) were published as part of Louisiana State University Press’s
+and Late Wife (2005) were published as part of Louisiana State University Press’s

 signature series, Southern Messenger Poets.
 Late Wife won the 2006 Pulitzer Prize for